Quality and standards

 We are constantly looking at ways to improve clinical care in order to give patients safe care and excellent outcomes.

-We were the first Private Hospital to submit data to Private Hospitals Information Network (PHIN) at the beginning of 2016 and are now ranked second in the country for data maturity.
+We were the first Private Hospital to submit data to Private Hospitals Information Network (PHIN) at the beginning of 2016.

 PHIN is an independent, government mandated organisation which aims to empower patients to make better informed decisions about their choice of care provider.

 Patient-Led Assessments of the Care Environment (PLACE) programme

 These self-assessments are undertaken by teams of NHS and private/independent healthcare providers, and include at least 50% members of the public (known as patient assessors).